lucho1/TiesOfNetworks/GAME_README.md

 ## Controls
 You can control your ship with the gamepad, by moving the left joystick to rotate, pressing the A to accelerate and the B to shoot.
-You can also control it with the keyboard, with WASD to rotate, down-arrow to accelerate and spacebar to shoot.
+You can also control it with the keyboard, with WASD to rotate, down-arrow to accelerate and left-arrow to shoot.

 ## Features